 All peer review committees and administrators shall limit deliberations to the review of the content of the complete dossier, curriculum vitae, supporting materials, and attachments as forwarded.
 In the event that additional material is submitted for inclusion either through the department head or other administrator or independently, all peer review committees and administrators who have completed their review of a candidate shall be informed about additions that are made to the original materials subsequent to their review.
-All peer review committees and administrators who are informed about these submissions shall have the opportunity to reconsider their review the additional material and respond to it.
+All peer review committees and administrators who are informed about these submissions shall have the opportunity to reconsider their recommendation.
+The candidate for tenure and/or promotion shall also be invited to review the additional material and respond to it.